umrlastig/pegazus-ontology/ontology/documentation/taxpayers/taxpayers_competency_questions.md

 ## Question 1
 ### Question
-Who are the owners of the municipality X?
+Who are the taxpayers of the commune X?
 ### Expected Result
-List of owners whose last name starts with V
+List of taxpayers who have plots in a commune
 ### Example of Response
-*Extract from the list of owners of the municipality of Marolles-en-Brie whose last name starts with V*
+*Extract from the list of taxpayers of the commune of Marolles-en-Brie (last name starts with V)*
 #### French text
 ```
 - Vigoureux Gabriel fabriquant de Bar à marolles